← All packages

 tokenizers

-A native PHP extension that counts, encodes, and decodes LLM tokens — byte-exact with the reference tokenizers, fast, and with no Rust toolchain.
-Plus a pure-PHP companion that counts Claude and Gemini tokens through their official APIs.
+A native PHP extension that counts, encodes, and decodes language-model tokens — byte-exact with the reference tokenizers, fast, and with no Rust toolchain.
+Plus a pure-PHP companion that counts tokens for hosted models through their official APIs.

 CI docs version php thread safety license

-Think of it as a scale for AI text: before you send a prompt to an LLM, weigh it in tokens so you know what it will cost and whether it fits the model's context window — all from PHP, exactly, without rebuilding a 26 MB vocabulary on every request.
+Think of it as a scale for text: before you send a prompt to a language model, weigh it in tokens so you know what it will cost and whether it fits the model's context window — all from PHP, exactly, without rebuilding a 26 MB vocabulary on every request.

 use Tokenizers\Encoding;